Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 175.  ### Question175
 What is the proper reaction of the Development Team in the middle of the Sprint when they found they have over committed?

-- [ ] They should ask the Product Owner to cancel the Sprint
+- [ ] They should ask the Product Owner to cancel the Sprint.
-- [ ] They extend the Sprint duration
+- [ ] They extend the Sprint duration.
-- [ ] They can add new team members to the Team
+- [ ] They can add new team members to the Team.
-- [x] They negotiate with the Product Owner about the scope of the Sprint Backlog Items
+- [x] They negotiate with the Product Owner about the scope of the Sprint Backlog Items.

 _[⬆ Back to Top](#table-of-contents)_